 14. Hit Rate : Hit rate is the number of connected contacts as per the number of attempts.
-This metric is used to analyse the business performance associated with the outbound campaign.
+This metric is used to analyze the business performance associated with the outbound campaign.
 It is just like the success rate of the efforts made.
-For instance, it is the number of products sold as per the number of people who visited the e commerce website.
+For instance, it is the number of products sold as per the number of people who visited the e-commerce website.

 15. Multi-Channel : This term is used to describe the contact center that offers customer service through various communication channels such as text, web chat, call, social media, email etc.